-Cash Credit facilities are secured by hypotheciation of inventories of the Company, both present and future with Canara Bank and HDFC Bank.
+Cash Credit facilities are secured by hypothecation of inventories of the Company.
 The quarterly returns/ statements filed by the Company with the Banks in respect of such facilities are in agreement with the books of accounts.

 The Company is not declared as wilful defaulter by any bank or financial Institution or other lenders.